dangduc/dangduc.github.com/_posts/2011-11-6-music-these-days.md

 >That for me it isn't over.

-The mating call of Ugly American's man-birds are more pleasant than Adele's voice.
+The mating call of Ugly American's man-birds is more pleasant than Adele's shrill voice.
 Her *sound* is soulful and deep, like a cross between Sade and TLC**\*** with a dash of European Caucasian flavor.

 Jason Derulo's **It Girl**.
 What can I say about this one?
 To be clear, an **it girl** is a very attractive woman.
 She's the whole package: charming demeanor, attractive charisma, body of a goddess.
 There's two catches.
 First, the label is transient.
 No woman who is an *it girl* ever stays one for long.
 The title moves onto to another, usually younger woman.
 Second, many people must acknowledge a woman as an *it girl*, for her to be one.